tltommu/CourseApp2.0/README.md

 ## Scafoldded Items

 All the pages in `Areas\Identity\Pages\Account\Manage` are scafoldded items of ASP.NET SDK.
-It normally would not appear in the files unless your added them manually by
+It normally would not appear in the files unless you added them manually by
 1. Right-clicking your project in solution explorer (in my case is `CourseApp2.0`)
 2. Click `Add Scafoldded Item`
 3. Select `Identity`